How to create a Facebook business page the right way

 Select the industry and layout that fits your business best.

+Congratulations, you are on the right road!
 Your Facebook business page should really be coming along nicely by now.
-You are on the right road to have a Facebook business page that has been setup in a way that can be found by prospects, who are interested in what you have to offer.
+Your Facebook business page has been setup in a way that can be found by prospects.
+Their browsing will lead them to be interested in what you have to offer.

 But wait, we have one more step to do…

-Before we can invite any of our friends to come and see what we have created, we need to first post some content.
+Before we can invite any of our friends to come and see what we have created, content needs to be posted.

 Let’s not invite them all to come like or follow our “empty” page!

-Therefore, in our last step for this Facebook business page post, I will show you how to use other businesses or people’s content, on your own page, before your friends come to visit your amazing Facebook business page.
+I will show you how to use other businesses or people’s content.
+All, legally of course!
+You use theirs, on your own page, before your friends come to visit your amazing Facebook business page.

 Are you excited?